Russia to delay space mission due to technical problems

 "This descent vehicle can no longer be used in a manned flight," said the source.
 "Therefore the launch of the Soyuz TMA-04M will have to be rescheduled until the second half of April or the first half of May."

-The Soyuz was meant to carry Russian cosmonauts Gennady Padalka and Sergei Revin as well as U.S. astronaut Joseph Acaba to the ISS, a $100 billion research complex that orbits about 240 miles above Earth.
+The Soyuz was meant to carry Russian cosmonauts Gennady Padalka and Sergei Revin as well as U.S. astronaut Joseph Acaba to the ISS, a $100 billion (63 billion pounds) research complex that orbits about 240 miles (385 km) above Earth.

 Alexei Krasnov, in charge of manned flights at Russian state space agency Roskosmos, told Itar-Tass there was a defective element in the descent vehicle.
 He said a decision might be made as soon as next week to push back the launch date.